Vivien Felton

 Vivien Edward Felton (13 August 1929 — 13 October 2005) was an English footballer who played as a left-half.

 Career

 Felton began his career with local club Southgate Athletic, before moving across north London to sign for Barnet.
-In 1954, Felton signed for Crystal Palace, making two league appearances over the course of two years, before returning to Non-League football to sign for Tonbridge.
+In 1954, Felton signed for Crystal Palace, making two league appearances over the course of two years, before returning to non-League football to sign for Tonbridge.
+Following his time at Tonbridge, Felton signed for Tunbridge Wells United.